Your area Not set — showing everywhere

 Partial

-Discussed quotes for window coverings, noting that Sunapee Shades is more cost-effective than the other option.
-However, the speaker expressed concern that the high cost for an 'unknown benefit' might not be the best use of foundation funds.
+The speaker discussed quotes for new window coverings, noting that Sunapee Shades is the more cost-effective option despite a proprietary product issue.
+They expressed concern that spending $4,000-$5,000 on shades might not be the best use of funds for an 'unknown benefit'.
 Key concern

 Board response

-The board suggested tabling the discussion and forming a small side committee to look into more affordable, fire-retardant fabric alternatives.
+The board (a speaker) agreed that they did not want to spend $4,000 and suggested forming a small side committee to research cheaper, fire-retardant fabric alternatives.

-The board acknowledged the cost concern and proposed a practical next step (a committee) rather than making an immediate decision or dismissing the idea.
+The board acknowledged the cost concern and proposed a practical next step (a side committee) rather than making an immediate decision or dismissing the need entirely.

 Unidentified speaker